Profiling a simulation’s performance

 One hypothesis is, even if, compared to a linear search with complexity O(n), a binary search should be more efficient in that it has a complexity of O(log(n)), it will actually be more efficient for large numbers of n, which is not usually the case here.

 In fact, creating a lookup table for parameters would be theoretically more efficient.
 That would require refactoring, as the current values_list object is not hashable.
-Indeed, even using a more appropiate data structure could lead to better performance.
+Indeed, even using a more appropriate data structure could lead to better performance.

 Wrap up